blupee19/Scalvage/README.md

 ## 🚀 Installation & Running
 To play Scalvage:
-1. Extract the downloaded files.
+1. Download the files from https://blupee19.itch.io/scalvage
 2. Run `Scalvage.exe` (Windows) on your PC and play!

 ## 🛠️ Tech Stack